-Specifying address for a section will change the value of the location counter.
+Specifying address for a section will change the value of the location counter, provided that the section is non-empty.
+(Empty sections are ignored).

 3.6.4 Input Section Description

 The most common output section command is an input section description.